DosWorld/dwed/README.md

 ### ASCII Table addon
 ![Image ASCII Table addon](https://github.com/DosWorld/dwed/raw/main/DWED-ASC.PNG)

+Inspired by

+ASCII program.
+Version 4.23 (C) Compact Soft, 1991.
+By: Alexander Dudarenko & Dmitry Kohmanyuk.

+Received from Softpanorama in 90's, now this is my remake for dwed.
 # Build

 To build binaries, you need Borland Pascal 7.0 in path and my small make.
 Then - type